Basket (0 items)

 White wine glasses are generally smaller in height and bowl size when compared with red wine glasses; this allows the wine to be in closer contact with your nose as the aromas are much lighter.

-You generally find that Sauvignon Blanc and Riesling wines can be served in the same style and shape glass.
-The mid > long stem and the narrow bowl will taper in slightly; the bowl is usually thinner and less capacity than red wine glasses.
-The smaller bowl makes it easier to detect the concentration of aromas in the wine whilst minimising the amount of oxygen in the glass.
+Sauvignon Blanc and Riesling wines can generally be served in the same style and shape glass.
+The mid > long stem and the narrow bowl will taper in slightly; the bowl is usually thinner and has less capacity than red wine glasses.
+The smaller bowl makes it easier to detect the concentration of aromas in the wine while minimising the amount of oxygen in the glass.

 Sauvignon Blanc / Riesling White Wine Glasses